Aaliyah: 1996–2000: One in a Million and Romeo Must Die

-In addition to acting, Aaliyah served as an executive producer of the film's soundtrack, for which she contributed four songs.
-"Try Again" was released as a single from the soundtrack; the song topped the Billboard Hot 100, making Aaliyah the first artist to top the chart based solely on airplay; this led the song to be released in a 12-inch vinyl and 7-inch single.
-The music video won the Best Female Video and Best Video from a Film awards at the 2000 MTV Video Music Awards.
-It also earned her a Grammy Award nomination for Best Female R&B Vocalist.
-The soundtrack went on to sell 1.5 million copies in the United States.

 2001: Aaliyah and Queen of the Damned

 After completing Romeo Must Die, Aaliyah began to work on her second film, Queen of the Damned.
 She played the role of an ancient vampire, Queen Akasha, which she described as a "manipulative, crazy, sexual being".
-Filming both Romeo Must Die and Queen of the Damned delayed the release of the album.
-Aaliyah had not intended for her albums to have such a gap between them.
-"I wanted to take a break after One in a Million to just relax, think about how I wanted to approach the next album.
-Then, when I was ready to start back up, "Romeo" happened, and so I had to take another break and do that film and then do the soundtrack, then promote it.
+Filming both Romeo Must Die and Queen of the Damned delayed the release of her next album.
+She had not intended for her albums to have such a gap between them: "I wanted to take a break after One in a Million to just relax, think about how I wanted to approach the next album.
+Then, when I was ready to start back up, Romeo happened, and so I had to take another break and do that film and then do the soundtrack, then promote it.
 The break turned into a longer break than I anticipated."
-Ultimately, she filmed Queen of the Damned and recorded her third album at the same time so that it could be released in 2001.
-Aaliyah enjoyed balancing her singing and acting careers.
+Ultimately, she filmed Queen of the Damned and recorded her third album at the same time, so that the album could be released in 2001.
+She enjoyed balancing her singing and acting careers.
 Though she called music a "first" for her, she also had been acting since she was young and had wanted to begin acting "at some point in my career", but "wanted it to be the right time and the right vehicle" and felt Romeo Must Die "was it".
-Connie Johnson of the Los Angeles Times argued that Aaliyah having to focus on her film career may have caused her to not give the album "the attention it merited."
+Connie Johnson of the Los Angeles Times argued that Aaliyah's focus on her film career may have caused her to not give the album "the attention it merited."